 Belleville Police Blotter

-Lamont Stokes, 35, of Newark was arrested and charged with having a no-bail warrant from the Essex County Sheriff's Department, along with an outstanding $500 warrant from East Orange.
-Stokes was turned over to the Essex County Sheriff’s Department.
+Dean Wauchek, 35, of Kearny was arrested and charged with having a no-bail warrant from the Passaic County Sheriff’s Office.
+He was charged with the possession of a hypodermic needle in Belleville and then turned over to the Passaic County Sheriff’s Office.

 Wauchek was questioned by police for looking into cars on Belmont Avenue, and was later charged with possession of a hypodermic needle.

 Police arrested a man for an out-of-state outstanding warrant after the man was in a car accident at 6:43 p.m. on Sanford Avenue.